yukikongju/Data-Science-Machine-Learning-Ressources/courses/CMU_36_350_DataMining/README.md

 ## CMU 36-520: Data Mining

-This course focus on clustering and dimension reduction methods to extract information from large bodies of data
+This course focus on clustering and dimension reduction methods to extract information from large bodies of data.
+The subjects discussed are:
+- Searching by similarity and distance
+- Information and Uncertainty
+- Clustering
+- Data Reduction and Feature Enhancement using factor analysis, linear and non-linear dimension reduction
+- Multiple Linear Regression Review
+- Prediction by combining predictive models (linear classifiers, logistic regression, ...)
+- Classification using the kernel trick and multiple testing; profiling
+- Estimating causal impact without experiments

 The lecture notes for 2009 are slightly more complete than the 2008